mrts/test-jakartaee-clustered-cdi-events/README.md

 You need Maven and Java 11 JDK to build and run the application.

+First, build and install `jakartaee-clustered-cdi-events` locally as it is not published in Maven Central yet:

+    cd jakartaee-clustered-cdi-events
+    mvn clean install

+Then build the test application WAR with

+    mvn vaadin:prepare-frontend
+    mvn package

-Build the application WAR with `mvn package` and deploy the resulting WAR to the application server.
+and deploy the resulting WAR to the application server.

-See configuration and running instructions in the `jakartaee-clustered-cdi-events` project [README](https://github.com/mrts/jakartaee-clustered-cdi-events#configuration).
+See other configuration and running instructions in the `jakartaee-clustered-cdi-events` project [README](https://github.com/mrts/jakartaee-clustered-cdi-events#configuration).